shemeshg/QtDesignerCreatorFlow/README.md

-# hellow world for qt creator and qt designer workflow.
+# hello world for qt creator and qt designer workflow.